JamesLoyd/JourneyThroughAvslor/README.md

 ====================

 ##About##
 We are an open source project.
-And, we are a fun interactive text based RPG!
+And, this project is a fun interactive text based RPG!
-So, hopefully soon, you will be able to dive into our realm of story, adventure, betrayal, and intrigue.
+So, hopefully soon, you will be able to dive into a realm of story, adventure, betrayal, and intrigue.

 ###Playstyle###
 The Avslor team is looking to have the game blend elements of interactive ficiton and the turn based combat of a Journal RPG.